 The 1841 census (undertaken four years after Susan Pea’s appearance at the Assizes), captures the Pea family living in Great Ellingham.
 John and Susanna Pea are both said to be aged 30.
-This is not necessarily their true age, as the ages for adults noted on the census of 1841 were generally rounded down to the nearest multiple of 5.
+This is not necessarily their true age, as the ages for those inhabitants aged 15 and over were generally rounded down to the nearest multiple of 5.
 The children with John and Susan Pea are Mary aged 10 and two year old Charles.

 Ten years later, the 1851 finds 42 year old farm labourer, John Pea, with his 40 year old wife Susan and children, Charles 12 and Elizabeth 2, living in Long Street.

 St James’s Churchyard, Great Ellingham.
 Photograph taken 5th February, 2012

 Susan Pea buried her husband, John Pea, in the churchyard at Great Ellingham on New Year’s Day, 1860.
 He was 51.